-This cake is so easy to make, and the beauty of it, apart from the divine taste, is that we can easily customise it to cater for our tastes.
+This cake is so easy to make, and the beauty of it, apart from the divine taste, is that we can easily tweak it to cater for our tastes.
 Or whatever ingredients we have.

 If you have fresh pineapple, you can use that, but make sure it's well ripen, otherwise it might be a tad sour.
 Fresh cherries can also be used instead of candied cherries, but make sure they are pitted first.

 Instead of pineapple juice, you can add lemon or lime juice to the batter, for a nice zingy kick.
 Or any other juice of your choice, I reckon orange juice is a good choice too.

 Otherwise, any other canned fruit should work here: pears and apples sound particularly good, I might have to give them a try too.
 Do give this cake a try first though, you are in for a treat!

 If you’ve tried my NIGELLLA'S PINEAPPLE UPSIDE DOWN CAKE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.